-Panorama of the Dallas Discovery Centre
+Panorama of the Dallas Discovery Centre.

 Do you have any background in design, did you study anything related in college?

-I do have some background in design and an IT degree, however, experience in art, architecture, and engineering are also very helpful in getting a job like this.
-Since LDCs are very small, we pretty much have to do everything, but at the LEGOLAND parks or at LEGO, each person usually is doing what they are specialized in.
-For example, someone who has experience in engineering would focus mainly on the steel structure of a model while something with art experience would focus more on the look of a model
+I do have some background in design and an IT degree.
+However, experience in art, architecture, and engineering are also very helpful in getting a job like this.
+Since LDCs are very small, we pretty much have to do everything, but at the LEGOLAND parks or at LEGO.
+Each person usually is doing what they are specialized in.
+For example, someone who has experience in engineering would focus mainly on the steel structure of a model.
+While something with art experience would focus more on the look of a model.

-While I’ve been focusing mainly on designing them, my favourite big fig build has to be a Lloyd vs Garmadon Ninjago build that shows them fighting each other
+While I’ve been focusing mainly on designing them.
+My favourite big fig build has to be a Lloyd vs Garmadon Ninjago build that shows them fighting each other.

 Everyone is kung fu fighting!

 Can you give a bit of a walkthrough how you design something?
 Say if someone wanted to do a giant skunk from scratch, what would your process be?

 For a larger project like a skunk, we will usually be given a brief by a higher up about the project.
 We would then quickly put together some sketches of what it could possibly look like.
 Then we would construct a 3D model of a skunk in a 3D modelling program.

 We do sketch things out most of the time, but we don’t really rely too much on them anymore.
-Now we focus more on LEGO built prototypes and other test models to figure out certain design aspects before we design the final model
+Now we focus more on LEGO built prototypes and other test models to figure out certain design aspects before we design the final model.

 We use every basic brick and plate in all sizes and colours when building large sculptures.
 The most key parts are 1×1 and 1×2 brick and plate.

 There is a ton of creative building in my job, pretty much every day I have to create something entirely new.

 There’s a ton of perks!
 Free tickets to any LEGOLAND parks, LDCs and other Merlin attractions in the world along with a nice employee discount.

-My main goal is to be a LEGO Master Model Builder for LEGO in their Enfield Connecticut HQ, so I do plan on moving on from being a LEGOLAND model builder to a LEGO one in the future
+My main goal is to be a LEGO Master Model Builder for LEGO in their Enfield Connecticut HQ.
+So I do plan on moving on from being a LEGOLAND model builder to a LEGO one in the future.

 I tend to design a lot of projects that I add to my building backlog that I take a while to actually build haha.
-I have all my bricks sorted by shape and colour, so for the most part I always have what I need.
-While I’d love to use the bricks at work, they are only to be used with projects that are being made for the attraction
+I have all my bricks sorted by shape and colour.
+So for the most part I always have what I need.
+While I’d love to use the bricks at work.
+They are only to be used with projects that are being made for the attraction.

 Building really large models is pretty difficult since it takes quite a bit of time and effort to learn all the programs that are involved.
 Try and practice building simple shapes like spheres and pyramids to understand the basics of a 3D LEGO model.